Computational chemistry: Computational costs in chemistry algorithms

 The computational cost and algorithmic complexity in chemistry are used to help understand and predict chemical phenomena.
 They help determine which algorithms/computational methods to use when solving chemical problems.
 This section focuses on the scaling of computational complexity with molecule size and details the algorithms commonly used in both domains.

 In quantum chemistry, particularly, the complexity can grow exponentially with the number of electrons involved in the system.
 This exponential growth is a significant barrier to simulating large or complex systems accurately.

 Advanced algorithms in both fields strive to balance accuracy with computational efficiency.
 For instance, in MD, methods like Verlet integration or Beeman's algorithm are employed for their computational efficiency.
 In quantum chemistry, hybrid methods combining different computational approaches (like QM/MM) are increasingly used to tackle large biomolecular systems.

 Algorithmic complexity examples

 The following list illustrates the impact of computational complexity on algorithms used in chemical computations.
-It is important to note that while this list provides key examples, it is not comprehensive and serves as a guide to understanding how computational demands influence the selection of specific computational methods in chemistry.
+While this list provides key examples, it is not comprehensive and serves as a guide to understanding how computational demands influence the selection of specific computational methods in chemistry.